 As with any surgical procedure, there is a small risk of complications.
 Surgery and anaesthesia are very safe and it is most unlikely you will experience any difficulty.
 However, there are areas of potential problems you need to understand before proceeding with your surgery.
 You can reduce your risk of complications by closely following instructions before and after surgery.

-Anaesthesia: The surgery is done under a general anaesthetic and the anaesthetist will be discussing the possible discomforts following anaesthesia.
+The surgery is done under a general anaesthetic and the anaesthetist will discuss the possible discomforts following anaesthesia.
 Modern anaesthesia is very safe and risks very rare.
-Any questions you have regarding your anaesthetic would be best answered by the anaesthetist at the time of surgery.
+Your anaesthetist can answer any questions you have regarding your anaesthetic at the time of surgery.

-Scarring: All surgery carries risks and every incision leaves a scar.
+All surgery carries risks and every incision leaves a scar.
 Scars do however fade remarkably well over a one to two year period and become much less noticeable.
-The scar of brachioplasty is never invisible but is placed in a position that minimizes its visibility.
-The nature of this scar will be explained in full to you before surgery.
+The scar of brachioplasty is never invisible.
+But Dr Drielsma places it in a position that minimises its visibility.
+Dr Drielsma will explain the nature in full to you before surgery.

-Sensation: Some change in sensation for up to six months is common as bruised nerves are recovering.
-Some minor residual permanent alteration in sensation may occur.
+Some change in sensation for up to six months is common as bruised nerves are recovering.
+Further, some minor residual permanent alteration in sensation may occur.

 **Results may vary for individual to individual